 If Minnesota Housing's allocated 9% HTCs are apportioned to a suballocator, the project is still required to meet the requirements of this guide; however, no submittals to Minnesota Housing are required.

-The purpose is to ensure rental housing financed by HTCs is cost reasonable and of similar quality and livability as any other housing financed by or in part with other Minnesota Housing funding.
+Make sure rental housing financed by HTCs is cost reasonable and of similar quality and livability as any other housing financed by or in part with other Minnesota Housing funding.